A one-hour anthology television series of one-off contemporary and classic dramas produced by the BBC.

 Air date: 1980-01-26

-Overview: A television play about a comprehensive school is praised for its authenticity, but the lead schoolboy actor does not agree with this assessment.
+Overview: A comprehensive school is praised for its authenticity, but one schoolboy does not agree with this assessment.

 Air date: 1980-02-09